 Embedded Linux Security Management for Manufacturers

-MDR 2026 and CRA 2027 mandate continuous security updates for connected manufacturing devices.
+DR 2026 and CRA 2027 mandate continuous security updates for connected manufacturing devices.

-ByteSnap Design’s Premium Software Security Service delivers targeted Linux patches, compliance-ready monthly reports, and hands-on UK integration support – so your engineering team can focus on innovation, not maintenance
+ByteSnap Design’s Premium Software Security Service delivers targeted Linux patches, monthly reports, and hands-on UK integration support – so your engineering team can focus on innovation, not maintenance

 The security challenge facing manufacturers